mon-gmx/mon-gmx/README.md

 After 5 long years (that felt like 10), I am going home.
 I came to the US with close to no idea on how life would be and as challenging it has been, it has been the opportunity of a lifetime.
 I regret not having done more of this time, cannot admit I was complacent, however the opportunities and the migratory situation hardly aligned so I did as much as my situation, intellect and skill allowed me, and it was as people likes to say: a net positive.
 I made a bunch of mistakes, I became more dedicated, unfortunately I made no close friends but I got many new acquaintances, I went through a lot and I learned a vast amount of things, a new working culture (Silicon Valley one), a different community, a whole different set of rules, a whole different way of doing things, I became more critical on many subjects, I kind of fell in love with what America can offer (not to say its astonishing national parks) I truly enjoyed contributing to the American economy and learning what opportunity can actually bring in people's life.
 It was eye opening from the first day.
 I am deeply grateful to my employer and of course, to the land of the free.

-My mind is filled with gratitude and a bit of anxiety on what's to come... but I am going home. :house:
+My mind is filled with gratitude and a bit of anxiety on what's to come... but I am going home! :house:

 <hr/>